valory-xyz/open-autonomy/docs/package_publishing.md

 <figcaption>A developer creates a component and pushes it to the IPFS registry</figcaption>
 </figure>

-Now it's time to register the component in the onchain protocol so other people can find it.
+Once the code has been tested and considered final, it is time to register the component in the on-chain protocol so other people can find it and reference it.
 Using the protocol frontend, the developer must fill a form with the details of the package, like its IPFS hash, its owner address, description and so on.
 Once every detail has been filled out, the frontend will generate a ```json``` file with all the metadata, push it to IPFS and retrieve the corresponding hash.
-After this, that hash will be registered on the onchain protocol and the component owner will receive in his wallet an NFT that represents the ownsership of this component.
+After this, the developer can register that meta-data hash on the on-chain protocol and the component owner will receive in his wallet an NFT that represents the ownsership of this component.
 It's important to emphasize that two different pushes to IPFS have been performed up to this point: the first one, done by the developer to push the code and a second one done by the frontend to push the metadata (that contains the code hash itself).